michaelkulinich/OS_Assignment5/README.md

 bbest@chapman.edu

 CPSC 380-01
+## Objective
+The object of this assignment is to use semaphores to protect the critical section between two competing threads

 ## Task: Using Threads and Mutex/Conting Semaphores for the producer-consumer problem
 The idea is to write a C/C++ program that creates two threads.
 The first thread is the consumer thread that consumes the data written to a shared memory buffer.
 The second thread is the producer thread that “produces” the data for the shared memory buffer.
 In order to prevent a race condition (e.g. the consumer reading before the producer writing) use a mutex semaphore and counting semaphores to coordinate when each thread can safely write or read to/from a common shared memory region.